Rental Property

 6. Put effort into the written content

-Considering you’ll most likely be posting your property online, it’s crucial that you put a lot of effort into the content of your listing, which a lot of people don’t.
-Your description has to be interesting and captivating enough to make any possible tenant want to come and visit, and it has to be properly written—typos and grammatical mistakes don’t usually inspire confidence.
-You also have to include every possible piece of information on the listing, and don’t leave anything out.
+Considering you’ll most likely be posting your property online, you must put a lot of effort into the content of your listing, which many people don’t.
+Your description has to be exciting and captivating enough to make any possible tenant want to come and visit, and it has to be written appropriately—typos and grammatical mistakes don’t usually inspire confidence.
+You also have to include every possible information on the listing and not leave anything out.
 The more you add, the better the listing will do.
-Mention everything from amenities in the neighborhood to nearby transportation, because people care about those things.
+Mention everything from amenities in the neighborhood to nearby transportation because people care about those things.

 7. Be flexible with visiting time

-People have varying schedules, and the more flexibility you give them with visiting time, the more motivated they will be to come and view the property.
-Some landlords require a 24-hour notice before anyone could come view the place, which isn’t really encouraging for a person who might not even know what their day looks like tomorrow.
-So, it’s best if you make it all-day-long visits, without the need for a notice or anything.
+People have varying schedules, and the more flexibility you give them with visiting time, the more motivated they will be to view the property.
+Some landlords require a 24-hour notice before anyone can view the place, which isn’t really encouraging for a person who might not even know what their day looks like tomorrow.
+So, it’s best if you make it all-day-long visits without the need for a notice or anything.

 8. Don’t ask for too much

-There are probably hundreds of properties up for rent in your area alone, and you need to take the competition into consideration.
-The quality of your place is important, definitely, but people also care a lot about money.
+Hundreds of properties are up for rent in your area alone, and you need to consider the competition.
+Your place's quality is essential, but people care a lot about money.
 If you set too high of a price, you risk alienating possible tenants who’d just go to someone offering more competitive pricing.
-So, be sure to set the right rent, and remember that it will help you find a tenant much faster, and having someone rent the place for less is definitely better than waiting for a person who’d accept your higher offer.
+So, be sure to set the correct rent, and remember that it will help you find a tenant much faster, and having someone rent the place for less is definitely better than waiting for someone who’d accept your higher offer.

-Finding a tenant can be rather difficult at times, but you need to consider if you’re going about it the right way.
+Finding a tenant can be difficult at times, but you must consider if you’re going about it the right way.
 You can’t just post mobile photos of the property in its current condition and hope for the best.
-Take your time and make sure you’re doing everything right, and you will get a lot of applications to rent your property.
+Take your time and ensure you’re doing everything right, and you will get a lot of applications to rent your property.